You may have heard of TIFF (Tagged Image File Format) or have seen the file extension .tiff. What is TIFF?

 TIFF is a file format for storing images and is commonly supported by image editing applications.
 It was designed for scanning paper documents in the mid-1980's in attempts to manage volumes of paperwork in the legal industry and to find a common scanned image file format.

 In general, image file formats have an image header with set fields or "tags" that contain information such as dimension or color space specification that pertain to the image.
-The TIFF file format is different in that it allows you a set of tags that you can customize to hold application specific information.
+The TIFF file format is different in that it includes you a set of tags that you can customize to hold application specific information.

-The Tagged Image File Format’s imaging is based on bit map images (images constructed from a grid of boxes coloured in, resulting in a matrix of bits known as a bitmap image or raster graphics).
+The Tagged Image File Format’s imaging is based on bitmap images (images constructed from a grid of boxes coloured in, resulting in a matrix of bits known as a bitmap image or raster graphics).
 The TIFF image can, thus, also contain a picture of a document.

 This characteristic was exploited as the format was generally utilized to exchange raster graphic images of documents between application programs.
 In other words, TIFF, as a precursor of the PDF format, served the same portability purposes PDFs do today.